 - Add the loadPDFList method as in the source code.

-- Add a NSFileManager variable and set it the defaultManager which is the root directory.
+- Add a NSFileManager variable and set it to the defaultManager which is the root directory.

-- Although not necessary since the documents directory only contains pdf file, I add a filter using the NSPredicate class to filter on pdf files only
+- Although not necessary since the documents directory only contains the PDF file, I add a filter using the NSPredicate class to filter on pdf files only

 - Add the viewDidAppear of the UIViewController.
 In it call the loadPDFList as in the source code.
 This method is called every time after the first time.